”A mind that is stretched by a new experience can never go back to its old dimensions.” Oliver Wendell Holmes, Jr

 Give Back to Society

 By volunteering for a non-profit organization (NGO) like Oikos Helping Hand, a person can firsthand see how their help can make a difference.
-Other NGO that one can get involved with are Clinton Health Access Initiative, Educate Girls, Teach for the Philippines, FEEDInc and Hands On Manila.
+Other NGOs that one can get involved with are Clinton Health Access Initiative, Educate Girls, Teach for the Philippines, FEEDInc, and Hands On Manila.
 Unfortunately, the poverty cycle can be hard to break without the assistance of others to push people in the right direction.
-If you think about it, being able to send an impoverished person to a job interview with the ability to have bathed and some new clothes might give them a life changing experience.
+If you think about it, we can make a real difference to those who are homeless in Manila.
+Being able to send an impoverished person to a job interview with the ability to bathe and some new clothes might give them a life-changing experience.